Big Red Book

 Stewart GRANGER (1913-1993)

-After appearing in small parts in several films, he got his first starring role in the Gainsborough melodrama The Man in Grey in 1943, which made him a box-office name.
-After appearing in several more films with Gainsborough, he joined the Rank Organisation in 1947 before moving to Hollywood in 1949, where having secured a contract with MGM, he became a popular leading man in heroic and romantic roles in films such as King Soloman's Mines, Scaramouche and The Prisoner of Zenda.
+Invalided out of the army in 1942, he returned to acting, and after several small parts, he landed his first starring role in the Gainsborough melodrama The Man in Grey in 1943, which made him a box-office name.
+He appeared in several more films with Gainsborough before joining the Rank Organisation in 1947.
+He moved to Hollywood in 1949, where, having secured a contract with MGM, he became a popular leading man in films such as King Solomon's Mines, Scaramouche and The Prisoner of Zenda.

 "You bastards!"